BenSchajnovitz/ObstacleCourse/README.md

 # ObstacleCourse
-Short obstacle game created with Unity from Udemy course
+Short obstacle game from Udemy course created with Unity.